It's the 18th that Oakmont pins in the same place it was when I played there.

 They lead us right over the cliff.

-Tony Snow in a White House press briefing today talking about the comments of Dingy Harry on General's pace and potrayus.
+Tony Snow at a White House press briefing today talking about the comments of Dingy Harry on Generals Pace and Petraeus.

 We are a little bit concerned about some reports on the internet.

-It seems outrageous to be issuing slanders toward the chairman of the Joint Chiefs and also the man who's responsible for uh the bulk of military operations in Iraq.
+I certainly hope it's not true because in a time of war for a leader of a party that says it supports the military, it seems outrageous to be issuing slanders toward the chairman of the Joint Chiefs and also the man who's responsible for the Balkan military operations in Iraq.

-Indeed, Senator Reid has some point declared the war lost and also has declared the surge of failure, even though it has not yet been fully enacted.
+Indeed, Senator Reed has at some point declared the war lost and also has declared the surge of failure, even though it has not yet been fully enacted.

 I don't know if it's true or not.